 And what about leading online stores?
 Well, the Danish e-commerce scene is dominated by both international and local businesses.
 To the top 5 online stores in Denmark belong:

-Notably, only two of the top ten online stores are local Danish companies, which highlights the significant presence of international retailers in the market.
+Notably, three of the top five online stores are local Danish companies.
+Two more are from the U.S. and Germany, which highlights the significant presence of international retailers in the market.

 And what powers these stores?
-Platforms like WooCommerce, Shopify, Magento, PrestaShop, and Wix are commonly used, each supporting everything from small boutiques to enterprise-scale operations.
+Platforms like WooCommerce, Shopify, Custom Cart, Magento, PrestaShop, and Wix are commonly used, each supporting everything from small boutiques to enterprise-scale operations.

 So here’s a question for you: with all this momentum, where does your brand fit into the Danish e-commerce story?